operating-systems

 OS Execution within User Processes

-OS execution within user processes is a modern operating system architecture where the kernel code and data are mapped into the address space of every user process.
-In this model, the OS does not exist as a separate entity but as a privileged part of the process itself.
+OS execution within user processes is an architecture where the kernel is mapped into the address space of every process.
+The OS exists as a privileged part of the process itself, not as a separate entity.

 Mechanism

-• Shared Address Space: Each process has its own private user memory and a shared region containing the OS kernel.
+Each process has private user memory and a shared region containing the OS kernel.

-• Efficiency: A mode switch is much faster than a full process switch because the memory management mappings (TLB) do not need to be flushed if the execution stays within the same process.
+A mode switch is faster than a process switch because TLB mappings need not be flushed when staying within the same process.

-• Context Preservation: The process maintains its identity (PID, priorities) regardless of whether it is currently executing user code or kernel code.
+The process maintains its identity (PID, priorities) regardless of execution mode.

 Analogy